agileware/civicrm-end-user-guide/docs/the-user-interface/search-kit.md

 - Participants
 - Grants

-However, you will normally use the 'with' to include more than one entity and this is where the 'with' field comes in.
+However, you will normally use the 'with' field to include more than one entity.
 Let's say you want to find all donors who made a donation of at least $100 but have never made a campaign contribution.

 First you would choose to search for contacts
 ![Search for Contacts](../img/the-user-interface/search-kit/search-contacts.png)